 You can then view the

-repeat_purchase_facts Explore in the object browser and expand the Explore to show any views it contains:
+product_facts Explore in the object browser panel and expand the Explore to show any views and fields it contains:

-You can see that the object browser shows both the fields defined in the base
+You can see that the object browser panel shows both the fields defined in the base

-You can also navigate to the LookML for the extending object by selecting its name in the object browser.
+You can navigate to the LookML for the extending object by selecting its name in the object browser panel.

 As an example, suppose you want to add a new dimension,